Every feature and functionality that we’ve ever cooked in our Slido kitchen has been carefully tested by our own team.

-That’s why we’ve decided to write this Inception-like article to show you how Slido helps Slido to run better meetings in the hope to inspire you on the new ways you can use it in your workplace.
+That’s why we’ve decided to write this Inception-like article to show you how Slido helps Slido to run better meetings.

 Here are our 13 favorite use cases.
 Feel free to put them to the test.

 Using Slido at all-hands meetings is our number one use case.
 For us, the primary purpose of these meetings is addressing our team’s questions through an open discussion.

 To allow for that, we start collecting questions a week before each all-hands meeting.
 Our Internal Comms Manager, Kristina Koskova, pops a link in our Slack’s #general channel via our Slido x Slack integration.
 Then with one click, our colleagues are able to post their questions.

 We also let our teammates submit their questions into Slido anytime during the meeting.
 They can do so either anonymously or with a name (while the braver ones can raise their hand and speak up).

 Our CEO, Peter Komornik, then addresses these questions during his AMA (Ask Me Anything) session at the end of each all-hands.
 To make sure the most burning issues get discussed, we go through the submitted questions and upvote the ones we identify with.

 We also use live polling during our town halls.

 Since all-hands is about and for the people, we like to acknowledge our team’s highlights.
 Each of us picks one moment from last month — either a professional or a personal triumph — and submits it into Slido via our Ideas feature.
 We then display all our highlights on the screen to share with the rest of the team and use upvoting to support the ones we like.